deverstalmage/wifidex/README.md

 ### Wifidex
-A very simple strategy pokedex for reference when playing wifi battles.
-Pulls up stats, types, abilities, and Smogon strategy dex info.
+A very simple strategy pokedex for use when playing wifi battles.
+Consolidates dex and smogon info for quicker reference.